Edit

 Income Tax calculations or discrepancies with the CRA in Canadian Payroll for Microsoft Dynamics GP

-This article provides information on how income taxes are calculated in Canadian Payroll for Microsoft Dynamics GP, and why the tax calculations in GP may be different than other tax calculators from the Canada Revenue Agency (CRA).
+This article provides information on how income taxes are calculated in Canadian Payroll for Microsoft Dynamics GP, and why the tax calculations in GP might be different than other tax calculators from the Canada Revenue Agency (CRA).

 Applies to: Microsoft Dynamics GP